Time Out says

-Hokey though it may be, this low-budget, London-set thriller about the last six passengers on a runaway commuter train stays on the rails, thanks to strong performances, snappy dialogue and a relentless pace.
-Dougray Scott is a dashing physician escorting his seven-year-old son home for Christmas when, looking out the train window, he spots a body on the tracks.
-It’s not long before the doc and his fellow travelers—including a flirty single gal (Kara Tointon), a world-weary banker (David Schofield) and a kindly grandmother (Lindsay Duncan)—realize that something is very wrong with their 10:15 to Tunbridge Wells.
+Hokey it may be, but this low-budget, London-set thriller about the last six passengers on a runaway commuter train stays on the rails thanks to strong performances, snappy dialogue and a relentless pace.
+Dougray Scott is a dashing doctor escorting his seven-year-old son home for Christmas when, looking out of the train window, he spots a body on the tracks.
+It’s not long before the doc and his fellow travellers – including a flirty single gal (Kara Tointon), a world-weary banker (David Schofield) and a kindly grandmother (Lindsay Duncan) – realise that something is very wrong with the 10.15 to Tunbridge Wells.

 Cast and crew